Our Team

 Paloma Iniguez Paloma Iñiguez

-I am a first-year graduate student studying developmental psychology.
+I am a third-year graduate student studying developmental psychology.
 I graduated from UC Riverside in 2019 with a B.A. in Psychology.
 My research interests pertain to how children learn various types of causal information with varied answers from familiar and unfamiliar adults.

 Gabriel Nguyentran Gabriel Nguyentran

-I am a first-year doctoral student studying Developmental Psychology.
+I am a third-year doctoral student studying Developmental Psychology.
 I graduated from UC Merced in 2020 with a B.S. in Cognitive Science and a minor in Psychology.
 I also received a M.S. in Psychology from Villanova University.
 My research interests pertain to how everyday parent-child interactions can shape social-cognitive development, particularly in regard to the perception of social categories.

-img_20180627_191655-225x300_0.jpg James Sullivan
+James Sullivan James Sullivan

-I am a fifth-year graduate student studying Developmental Psychology.
+I am a seventh-year graduate student studying Developmental Psychology.
 I graduated from the University of California, Merced in 2017 with a B.A. in Psychology.
 My research interests pertain to how socioeconomic status and other social factors influence parent-child interactions and how these interactions impact socio-cognitive outcomes such as false-belief understanding.

 Lab Alumni

-johnbunce-227x300_0.jpg John Bunce
+John Bunce John Bunce

 Ph.D. in Psychological Sciences, 2017, University of California Merced